 I’m back!
 I took a break from the blog to focus on a few exciting opportunities this fall.
 If you missed any blog posts, you can catch up here.

-On November 8th I presented at Architecture Exchange East, the conference of the Virginia Chapter of the American Institute of Architects (AIA) in Richmond, VA about how laser scanning has benefitted me.
+On November 8th I presented at Architecture Exchange East, the conference of the Virginia Chapter of the American Institute of Architects (AIA) in Richmond, VA about how laser scanning has benefited me.
 The conference brought together a diverse group of speakers who touched on everything from designing in under-resourced environments, to copyright in architecture, to achieving resiliency through design, to our topic!

 I followed that up with a presentation at Autodesk University (AU) on November 15th.
 For those of you that don’t know, AU draws over 11,000 people from across the AEC+ industry to Las Vegas for a series of workshops over the course of a week.